Part 3 | Cracking the Flour Resist

-Now that your flour paste resist is dry (it must be fully dry for this step) you get to enjoy the cracking process!…This part is SO satisfying!
+Now that your flour paste resist is dry, you are ready to begin cracking!
+This is SO satisfying!

-STEP ONE: CRACKING THE RESIST
+STEP ONE: CRACKING THE FLOUR RESIST

 Get creative with this step, you can make concentrated cracks on particular spots of your fabric.
 You can even do one mass of cracks and leave the rest of the fabric solid to dye over later.
 There are many possibilities!

 For this step you will need your chosen color of acrylic paint, water, small bucket, paint brush and gloves.
 Hopefully you found some fun paints to try – I went with black!